Parisson/Telemeta-pages/fr/home.rst

 Funding and Support
 ===================

-To fund the Telemeta project and continue the development process, we need your explicit support.
-So if you use Telemeta in production or even in development, please let us **know** by:
+To continue the development process, the project needs your explicit support.
+So if you use Telemeta in production or even in development, please let us know by:

  * staring or forking the project on GitHub_
- * tweeting to @parisson_studio_ or @telemeta_
+ * tweeting to `@parisson_studio <https://twitter.com/parisson_studio>`_ or `@telemeta <https://twitter.com/telemeta>`_
- * droping an email to <support@parisson.com>
+ * droping us an email to <support@parisson.com>

 Thanks for your help!